tbaghfalaki/JM-with-BUGS-and-JAGS/README.md

 ### Reference
-Baghfalaki, T., Ganjali, M., Barbieri, A., Hashemi, R. and Jacqmin-Gadda, H. (2024).
+Baghfalaki, T., Ganjali, M., Barbieri, A. and Jacqmin-Gadda, H. (2024).
 Joint Modeling of Longitudinal Measurements and Time-to-event Outcomes Using BUGS, https://arxiv.org/abs/2403.07778.